Intro0siddiqui/Elmiclan/ROADMAP.md

 # Phase Legend
 - Phase 0 – Scaffolding & Core Libraries (Done)
-- Phase 1 – User Authentication & Role-Based Dashboards (In Progress)
+- Phase 1 – User Authentication & Role-Based Dashboards (Done)
-- Phase 2 – Secure E2EE Messaging (In Progress)
+- Phase 2 – Secure E2EE Messaging (Done)
-- Phase 3 – Advanced AI-Powered Features
+- Phase 3 – Advanced AI-Powered Features (In Progress)
 - Phase 4 – Admin Tooling & User Management
 - Phase N – Pre-Launch Polish

-## Current Phase – Phase 2
+## Current Phase – Phase 3
-- **Phase ID**: P2
+- **Phase ID**: P3
-- **Title**: Secure E2EE Messaging
+- **Title**: Advanced AI-Powered Features
-- **User Story**: "As a clan member, I want to send end-to-end encrypted messages to other members, so that our communications remain private and secure."
+- **User Story**: "As a user, I want to receive AI-powered advice on how to advance my rank, so that I have a clear path for progression."
 - **Core Acceptance Criteria**:
-  - [ ] A new "Messenger" page is available in the dashboard.
+  - [ ] A dedicated "Rank Advisor" page exists.
-  - [ ] Users can enter a recipient's Matrix ID and a message.
-  - [ ] Clicking "Send" successfully sends an E2EE message via the Matrix protocol.
-  - [ ] The backend logic is handled by a secure Genkit flow.
+  - [ ] The page uses a Genkit flow to send user profile data to an AI model.
+  - [ ] The AI's recommendations are displayed to the user on the page.
-- **File / Module Touches**: `src/app/dashboard/messenger/page.tsx`, `src/ai/flows/send-secure-message.ts`, `src/lib/constants.ts`, `package.json`
+- **File / Module Touches**: `src/app/dashboard/rank-advisor/page.tsx`, `src/ai/flows/rank-advisor.ts`
 - **Status**: In Progress
-- **Notes / Open Questions**: The Matrix client credentials in the flow are currently placeholders.
+- **Notes / Open Questions**: Will the AI need access to more data sources to give better advice?

 ## All Phases (Full List)